harmony-one/h/progress/frank-egloff.md

 **2024 Q4 Review**

-In Q4 2024, I developed a proprietary array-based bonding curve contract due to licensing constraints with Mint Club's contracts.
+In Q4 2024, I developed a proprietary array-based bonding curve contract to address licensing constraints with Mint Club's contracts.
 The implementation included price calculation and token management functionality, with constructor-initialized stages and standardized curve stages across tokens.
 I built a Next.js client application with token listing, purchasing, and price calculation features.
-The contract was tested and initially planned for integration with 1.country for domain-based token creation.
-The array-based bonding curve contract was later contributed to the pump.fun project.
+This work was initially planned for integration with 1.country for domain-based token creation and was later contributed to the pump.fun project.

-For Harmony1Bot, I integrated multiple new AI models including xAI's Grok, Gemini 1.5, Claude 3.5 Sonnet, and OpenAI's o1, optimizing their command structures for improved user interaction.
-I implemented a sliding window mechanism to handle infinite chat context efficiently and developed a session-based cleanup system.
-The bot's monitoring capabilities were enhanced by integrating Sentry across all environments and implementing comprehensive telegram error notifications for various LLM integrations.

-I developed a video processing system with semantic search and clip generation capabilities.
-The system evolved from MoviePy to an FFmpeg-based approach, implementing subtitle handling with features like SRT input support and frame-accurate word highlighting.
-I am currently extending the harmony-llm-api with a JWT-based payment system to enable general-purpose usage, implementing prepaid user functionality with balance checks and model cost logic.
+I enhanced Harmony1Bot by integrating multiple AI models including xAI's Grok, Gemini 1.5, Claude 3.5 Sonnet, and OpenAI's o1, while optimizing their command structures for better user interaction.
+I implemented a sliding window mechanism for infinite chat context and a session-based cleanup system.
+The bot's reliability improved through Sentry integration across all environments and telegram error notifications.
+I also developed a video processing system with semantic search and clip generation capabilities, evolving from MoviePy to an FFmpeg-based approach with subtitle handling features.
+Currently, I'm extending the harmony-llm-api with a JWT-based payment system for general-purpose usage, implementing prepaid user functionality with balance checks and model cost logic.

 ---
 2025 Goals: